MartinStensen/PhoneBook/README.md

 You can run the application either directly from Visual Studio or the PhoneBook.exe file in Phonebook/bin/Debug/net5.0

 ## Usage
-The phonebook application lets you create new entries, edit existing entries and delete existing entries.
+The phonebook application lets you view phonebook entries, create new entries, edit existing entries and delete existing entries.

+Available commands:
+- v - view phonebook entries
+- h - view available commands
+- q - quit phonebook application
+- a - add new entry
+- d - delete existing entry
+- e - edit existing entry
+- l - view log entries

 The data is stored in a CSV file (phonebook.csv).